aquadevelopment/Aqua_Safezone/README.md

 - Toggle notifications on or off.
 - Customize messages for players entering or leaving a zone.

+### © 2025 Aqua Development.
+All rights reserved.
+This FiveM Safezone script is copyrighted.
+Reproduction, distribution, or modification without the explicit permission of the author is prohibited.
+FiveM and Grand Theft Auto V are trademarks of Rockstar Games.
+This script is not affiliated with Rockstar Games or Take-Two Interactive.

 ### 📞 Support
 If you encounter any issues or have questions, please contact us at https://discord.gg/yDwjBKu8tM.